google/zetasql/docs/query-syntax.md

 to produce the final table result.
 The recursive union operation has the following parts:

-+ `base_term`: The base term runs the first iteration of the recursive union operation.
-The base term must follow the [base term rules][base-term-rules].
++ `base_term`: Runs the first iteration of the recursive union operation.
+This term must follow the [base term rules][base-term-rules].
-+ `union_operator`: The `UNION` operator returns the rows that are from the union of the base term and iterative term.
++ `union_operator`: The `UNION` operator returns the rows that are from the union of the base term and recursive term.
 With `UNION ALL`, each row produced in iteration `N` becomes part of the final query output and input for iteration `N+1`.
 With
   `UNION DISTINCT`, only distinct rows become part of the final query output, and only new distinct rows move into iteration `N+1`.
 Iteration stops when an iteration produces no rows to move into the next iteration.
-+ `iterative_term`: The iterative term runs the remaining iterations.
++ `recursive_term`: Runs the remaining iterations.
   It must include a self-reference to the recursive CTE.
-All recursive references must be in the iterative term.
-The iterative term must follow the [iterative term rules][recursive-cte-rules].
+All recursive references must be in this term.
+This term must follow the [recursive term rules][recursive-cte-rules].

 A recursive CTE looks like this: